soif/countdown/README.md

 Set it to `true` to pad numbers with a leading 0, e.g., "10 H / 9 M / 5 S" becomes "10 H / 09 M / 05 S"

+#### sync

+* type: boolean
+* default: false

+Ensure we start synced with the computer time.
+Usefull if you want to use in conjonction with a clock display

+#### resync

+* type: int
+* default: 0

+Period (in minutes) to resync the countdown with the computer time.
+Without setting it, a long countdown time will drift from the real time.

 ## Methods